Last updated: July 15, 2024

 Taxpayers can select a method of calculation.
 Keep in mind that you cannot change the method in the same year.

-miles driven in a year for business purposes, then you multiply it by the IRS’s Standard Mileage Rate, which is 57.5 cents in Tax Year 2020.
+- Standard Mileage Deduction: This is the easier way, as you only need to track the number of miles driven in a year for business purposes, then you multiply it by the IRS’s Standard Mileage Rate, which is 67 cents in Tax Year 2024.
 Based on the average business miles claimed on taxes, it can add up to 12,000 per tax year.
-Be aware that by choosing this option, you won’t be able to deduct any operational expenses on the car (maintenance, fuel, insurance, etc.).
+While you won’t be able to deduct any specific operational expenses on the car (maintenance, fuel, insurance, etc.), the mileage rate aims to cover those for you.

 2. Set your odometer readings at the start & end of the tax year